Maggie Gyllenhaal: 2010–2020: Independent films and television

 Gyllenhaal played the lead role as Baroness Nessa Stein, a British-Israeli businesswoman heiress in the BBC political spy thriller television miniseries, The Honourable Woman.
 The series was well received; Kevin Fallon wrote in the Daily Beast: "Gyllenhaal delivers what might be the most towering, complex, best performance of her career in the miniseries."
 Time magazine praised the series' pacing, themes, settings, and called Gyllenhaal's performance "remarkable".
 At the 72nd Golden Globe Awards, she won Best Actress in a Miniseries or Television Film for her performance.
 The Honourable Woman appeared in a list of The Guardian critics' 30 best television shows of 2014.

 In 2016, Gyllenhaal narrated Leo Tolstoy's novel Anna Karenina; it was made available for purchase on Amazon's Audible store.
 In an interview, Gyllenhaal said "Making this, doing this, I feel like it's one of the major accomplishments of my work life."
-In February 2017, she served as a member of the jury for the 2017 Berlin Film Festival.
 Returning to film in 2018, Gyllenhaal starred in The Kindergarten Teacher, a drama in which her character becomes obsessed with a student whom she believes is a child prodigy.
 The film premiered at the 2018 Sundance Film Festival, and was distributed via Netflix.
 It is a remake of the 2014 Israeli film of the same name.
 The feature opened to mainly popular reviews; The Daily Telegraph critic gave the film 4 out of 5 stars, and thought Gyllenhaal was well-cast, writing "[her] earnest intensity as an actress, gift for fatigue and slightly holier-than-thou authority are key assets here."
 Although Dennis Harvey of Variety magazine praised her performance, he thought the film lacked "psychological insight".

 She served as a producer and starred in the HBO drama series The Deuce, which aired from 2017 to 2019.
 Gyllenhaal played Eileen "Candy" Merrell, a sex worker during the Golden Age of Porn.
 The Deuce earned her a Golden Globe nomination for Best Actress.